-At the Dispatching Desk of Fedasil, the specific situation of the asylum seeker (family situation, age, health condition) should be taken into consideration before assigning him or her to a reception centre, since some are more adapted to specific needs than others.
+At the Dispatching Desk of Fedasil, the specific situation of the asylum seeker (family situation, age, health, medical condition) should be taken into consideration before assigning him or her to a reception centre, since some are more adapted to specific needs than others.
 The Dispatching has access to the "Evibel" database in which the Aliens Office can register the elements that indicate a specific vulnerability that has become apparent at the moment of the registration of the asylum application.
-Since August 2016 the Aliens Office uses a new registration form in which they should indicate if a person is a (non-accompanied) minor, + 65 years old, pregnant, a single woman, LGBTI, a victim of trafficking, victim of violence (physical, sexual, psychological), has children, or has medical or psychological problems.
-In addition to this, the Dispatching meets personally with the asylum seeker in case the Aliens Office has mentioned a medical problem during the registration, in case the workers of dispatching notice a medical problem themselves, or in case an external organisation draws attention to the specific reception needs of an asylum seeker.
+Since August 2016 the Aliens Office uses a registration form in which they should indicate if a person is a (non-accompanied) minor, + 65 years old, pregnant, a single woman, LGBTI, a victim of trafficking, victim of violence (physical, sexual, psychological), has children, or has medical or psychological problems (For more information see 'D. Guarantees for vulnerable people').